sofiabelen/sofiabelen.github.io/_posts/projects/2021-07-09-two-phase-filtration.md

 1. We are given the densities $\rho_i = \rho_i(t)$.

-2. Finding the pressure and gas saturation using the Newton-Raphson method from the condition of equality of the pressure of the gas and the liquid.
+2. Finding the pressure and gas saturation using the Newton-Raphson method from the condition of equality of the pressure of the gas and the liquid:

 $$P = P_1 \left( \frac{\rho_1}{s} \right)
 = P_2 \left( \frac{\rho_2}{1 - s}\right)$$